culanomeara/quizzical/README.md

   - Open Terminal and change to the new directory where you want the cloned files to go
   - type git clone and paste in the copied url from the repository

 - To FORK:
   - Navigate to the repository: [Quizzical](https://github.com/culanomeara/quizzical)
   - At top of page, click on FORK
   - Select the owner, name and description for the new fork.
   - Select which branches you want to fork.
   - Create fork.

+- LOCAL:
+  - Navigate to the repository: [Quizzical](https://github.com/culanomeara/quizzical)
+  - On top menu bar, select Settings
+  - On Side menu bar, select Pages
+  - On the GitHub pages section, locate the dropdown that displays the word “None”.
+Click the dropdown and select the “Master” or “Main” branch.
+  - The page will refresh automatically and provide a link to the deployed site.
+Click this link to load the deployed site.
+It may take a few minutes to appear.

 ### Remote
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: